Transgender studies: Teaching transgender studies

 Sara E. Cooper (Professor of Spanish and Women Studies) applied for a teaching position at California State University at Chico and she received the job, in spite of her focus on Spanish studies.
 She writes a journal article that highlights the ridicule she sometimes received during her public speeches, but insists on educating her peers "as a matter of personal safety and respect".
 Cooper brings up how the LGBTQ community is not as supportive towards certain categories in their community as some of her students are led to believe and while she faced a few challenges in her career, she concludes that teaching Transgender Studies was ultimately life-changing.

 Cooper's specialization was initially Women Studies, and from there, she was granted the authority over a course that is exclusive to the LGBTQ community.
 This mirrors the placement of Transgender Studies within the school curriculum.
 In Women Studies classes, transgender issues are sometimes taught as an extension of women's issues, and are rarely given attention on their own.

 Susan Stryker's anthology The Transgender Studies Reader (2006) was awarded the Lambda Literary Award in the transgender category.

-In 2016, Aaron Devor was appointed the inaugural chair of Transgender Studies at the University of Victoria, in Canada.
-Devor is the academic director of the Transgender Archives, one of world's largest collections on the history of transgender activists and research.
+In 2016, Aaron Devor was appointed the inaugural chair for the Chair in Transgender Studies at the University of Victoria, in Canada.
+Devor is the founder and subject matter expert of the Transgender Archives, one of world's largest collections on the history of transgender activists and research.